Indian Airlines Flight 491: Accident

-Flight 491 was a domestic passenger flight from Aurangabad, a major town in Maharashtra known for its temples, and Bombay (now Mumbai), the economic centre of India.
+Flight 491 was a domestic passenger flight from Aurangabad, a major town in Maharashtra known for its temples, and Mumbai, the economic centre of India.
 The flight had originated from the nation's capital of New Delhi.
 The crew was consisted of Captain Singh (38) and First Officer Mohan (30).

 At Aurangabad, 18 passengers disembarked and 51 passengers boarded the aircraft, raising the total number of passengers to 112.
 The aircraft was refueled and the crew asked for start up clearance.
 Aurangabad controller cleared the crew to use Runway 09 for take-off.
 The aircraft taxied onto the apron and turned towards the beginning of the runway.
 The crew then initiated the take-off roll.

 The aircraft didn't lift off until near the end of the 6,000 ft runway at around 13:00 local time.
 A lorry carrying loads of cotton bales was being driven at a road near the runway end and the aircraft's left main landing gear and left engine collided with the lorry.
 The impact severed both the left main landing gear and the left engine's thrust reverser.
 The truck's cotton bales were strewn across a nearby field due to the collision.
 As the aircraft lifted off from the runway, the severed left landing gear and thrust reverser detached and collided with parts of the leading edge of the left horizontal stabilizer and left elevator, damaging both structures.
 Approximately 98 in of the outer portion of the aircraft's left horizontal stabilizer then detached, followed by a 115 in left elevator surface.
 The impact with the truck and the separation of the left thrust reverser caused the left engine to rotate at a low RPM.